top of page

 "There is an anaesthetic of familiarity, a sedative of ordinariness which dulls the senses and hides the wonder of existence.
 For those of us not gifted in poetry, it is at least worthwhile from time to time making an effort to shake off the anaesthetic..”

-Richard Dawkins, an ethologist, evolutionary biologist and author, succinctly brings out in the quote above, the wonder of the quotidian.
+Richard Dawkins, an ethologist, evolutionary biologist, and author, succinctly brings out in the quote above the wonder of the quotidian.
 Dawkins observes how one need not be a gifted poet to look at one’s own familiar world in renewed ways.
-He opines, that we can see things in a different light by making an effort to rid oneself of a certain dullness of the mind induced by familiarity.
+He opines that we can see things in a different light by making an effort to rid ourselves of a certain dullness of the mind induced by familiarity.

 bottom of page